-Check if each sentence leasd to the next and also does paragraph flow logically to the next, because good connection makes your essay more readable.
+Check if each sentence leads to the next and also does paragraph flow logically to the next because a good connection makes your essay more readable.

 - When sentences elaborate on each other: plants need oxygen to produce glucose… their ability to utilize oxygen depends on the level of the water absorption.

-- If two ideas contrast each other: Vegetarians argue that there is no need of eating meat because all nutrition elements are present in plants… Opponents argue that they are not, because meat contains unique proteins that cannot be obtained in the other way.
+- If two ideas contrast each other: Vegetarians argue that there is no need for eating meat because all nutrition elements are present in plants… Opponents argue that they are not because meat contains unique proteins that cannot be obtained in the other way.

 - When you have a cause and effect relationship: I am a cosmonaut… I will be the first person living on the moon.

-- In case of connecting some similar ideas: Organic food does not harm environment with dangerous chemical substances… It is said that local food achieves same goals.
+- In case of connecting some similar ideas: Organic food does not harm the environment with dangerous chemical substances… It is said that local food achieves the same goals.

-Cutting information that is not related to your topic.
-Any information presented in a topic that is directly or indirectly not related should be cut out.
+You are cutting information that is not related to your topic.
+Any information presented in a question that is directly or indirectly not related should be cut out.

 Ask someone to read a paper aloud to you.
 Sources acceptability requirements must be well known.